moovatom/moovatom-api-ruby-library/README.md

 ## Cancel

 If you decide, for whatever reason, that you no longer need or want a specific video on Moovatom you can cancel its encoding anytime __before it finishes__ using the `cancel()` method.
-A cancel request will POST the uuid, username and userkey instance variables from your MoovEngine object using the `build_request()` and `send_request()` methods.
+A cancel request will POST the uuid, username and userkey instance variables from your MoovEngine object using the `send_request()` method.
 The body of the Moovatom response will contain a message telling you whether or not you successfully cancelled your video:

 ```ruby
 me = MoovAtom::MoovEngine.new do |me|